Joycey83/Hang_Man_Game/README.md

 ![Guess Word Screen.](assets/images/guess-word-screen.JPG)

 * **Letters Guessed**
-  * Each time the player enter a valid guess the letter will be shown to let the player know which letters that they have tried so in theory it should stop the player from inputting repeated letters.
+  * Each time the player enters a valid letter it will be shown on the display to let the player know which letters that they have tried.
+In theory it should stop the player from inputting repeated letters.

 ![Letters Guessed.](assets/images/guessed-letter-screen.JPG)